 On its surface, the Elgato Wave: 3 seems very similar to other microphones on this list.
 It's a USB mic with a cardioid pattern, specifically tailored to the gaming space.
 What sets the Wave: 3 apart from similar devices, though, is its connectivity with the ubiquitous Elgato Stream Deck.
 By using the Stream Deck in conjunction with the mic, you can alter mic pickup and sound mix without ever touching the mic itself, all while you keep an eye on your video size and other important streaming features.

-Otherwise, the Wave: 3 is a high-quality mic, featuring dead simple controls, a crystal-clear cardioid pattern and a small profile that will feat easily on most desks.
+These features help make the Wave: 3 one of the best streaming microphones, though it's also is a high-quality mic in general, featuring dead simple controls, a crystal-clear cardioid pattern and a small profile that will feat easily on most desks.
 The mic's plain black chassis and tasteful lighting help accentuate gaming setups, and it's easy to adjust and monitor your volume in real time.
 In terms of audio quality, it's no better than any other mics on this list, but its streaming features alone make it worth a look.

 Read our full Elgato Wave: 3 review.

 You can save some money by buying the standard HyperX Quadcast detailed above, but if you've got an RGB-heavy gaming PC and want a microphone to match, the more colourful QuadCast S is worth a look.

 Naturally, it's not just the customizable lighting that makes this one of the best microphones.
 The detail-rich recording quality is safeguarded by a built-in pop filter and shock mount, and it can easily be attached to your own stand if you'd prefer.
 Like the Blue Yeti and JLab Talk, is also provides four distinct recording modes, so you can tailor the settings for solo or group recording.